Captricity/java-captools/README.md

 #### Captricity API Client library written in Java

 Currently, the Captricity API Client library provides methods to accomplish the following:
-* Create a Batch,
+* Create a Batch
-* Add a Batch File to the Batch,
+* Add Batch Files to the Batch
+* Submit the Batch for processing
-* Show a list of ready Batches in the account
+* Show a list of Batches in the account
 * Show a list of Documents (master templates) in the account

 I have also provided a TestCaptricityClient.java program that calls each method to demonstrate how the code works in a controlled environment.